rundeck/rundeck/docs/en/10-plugins/01-chapter11.md

 ## Using Providers

+### Node Execution Services

+The two *Node services*, Node Executor and File Copier, are both configured similarly.
-The Providers are "enabled" for particular nodes on a node-specific basis, or set as a default provider for a project or for the system.
+They are configured for particular nodes on a node-specific basis, or set as a default provider for a project or for the system.

 If multiple providers are defined the most specific definition takes precedence